Lachie Ash

 Lachlan Ash (born 21 June 2001) is an Australian rules footballer who plays for the Greater Western Sydney Giants in the Australian Football League (AFL).
 He was recruited by the Greater Western Sydney Giants with the 4th draft pick in the 2019 AFL draft.

 Early football

-Ash was born in Katandra he participated in the Auskick program there and played junior football in Katandra Football Club and senior football at the Shepparton Football Club.
+Ash was born in Katandra, Victoria where he participated in the Auskick program.
+He played junior football in Katandra Football Club and senior football at the Shepparton Football Club.
 Ash represented Vic Country at the AFL Under 18 Championships for the 2018 and 2019 seasons.
 He also played for the Murray Bushrangers for two seasons in the NAB League.